GhazanfarAteeb/jura-bot/DEPLOYMENT.md

 # 🚀 Deployment Guide

-Complete guide for deploying JURA BOT to production.
+Complete guide for deploying RAPHAEL to production.

 ---